Cyb3rNet/Arroz/README.md

 This is a reorganised code from a previous project that I had implemented to ease data transfer from a Web site to my Highrise account.

-There's still much to do for **Arroz** to become a full fledged Highrise API lirairy but it could inspire someone.
+There's still much to do for **Arroz** to become a full fledged Highrise API Library Wrapper but it could inspire someone.

 ## Usage